Git, GitHub and Markdown

 What will you do?

-• Add yourself to the GitHub organization README
+• Add yourself to the GitHub repository README.

 Finished?
 Was it easy?
 Was it hard?